fabsig/GPBoost/docs/Parameters.rst

 Parameters
 ==========

-This page contains descriptions of all tree-boosting, i.e., not random effects, related parameters in GPBoost.
+This page contains descriptions of all tree-boosting (i.e., not random effects) related parameters in GPBoost.

 Parameters Format
 -----------------